merokudao/dApp-sdk/CONTRIBUTING.md

 ### Review Process

 1. Github Actions will run and ensure that builds are happening & tests are running
-2. If they fail, it's your responsinility to fix them.
+2. If they fail, it's your responsibility to fix them.
 Let us know if anything is required to be done from our side.
 3. A member of the `merokudao` org will review the code, and provide feedback.
 4. If everything is okay, this will be merged with the main branch

-### Publishing of module
+## Publishing of module

-1. Once a new module is added or an existing module is updated, a member of `merokudao` org will publish the package
+1. When your changes land in `main`, a github action workflow will publish them on npmjs.
+There are no manual steps required for this.